 Photo of the end connector (cover removed) of the cable attached to the SWTPc MP-S card configured for TTY.
 Note that this connector was originally used for something else...Only pins 7, 6, and 5 matter (black = TC, blue = T0, green = TI) Click image for larger view.

 Photo of the opened connector coming from the Teletype.
 (Brown (pin5) = T1, Green (pin6) = T0, red/black (pin 7) = TC.
+The fact that pin 7 shares both send and receive is why it will not work for the PDP 11/05.
+The cable must be disconnected from teletype connector #2 even if not in use.
 Click image for larger view.

 |ASR 33 Teletype testing|